-- The Brake release is only to be used in an emergency power breakdown situation e.g. Where a large distance has to be covered to get the user home or into a safe environment. - Brake release can also be used if a complete and catastrophic loss of power such as control system failure or battery failure has occurred. - Brake release should not be habitually used as a means of transporting the user as if in a manual wheelchair. - When the power wheelchair is functioning normally, the brake release should only be used to park or store the unoccupied wheelchair . - Never push the occupied power wheelchair up or down a slope with the Brake release in operation.
+- The Brake release, or the Low push force drive release featured in section 5.4.1, (LPFDR), is only to be used in an emergency power breakdown situation e.g. Where a large distance has to be covered to get the user home or into a safe environment. - Brake release or LPFDR, can also be used if a complete and catastrophic loss of power such as control system failure or battery failure has occurred. - Brake release or LPFDR, should not be habitually used as a means of transporting the user as if in a manual chair. - When the power chair is functioning normally, the brake release or LPFDR, should only be used to park or store the unoccupied wheelchair. - Never push the occupied power chair up or down a slope with either the Brake release or LPFDR in operation.